erxes/erxes/docs/docs/deployment/installation/ubuntu.md

 Please find the useful **<a href="https://docs.docker.com/engine/reference/commandline/compose_images/#related-commands" targe="_blank">commands</a>** when you're working on Docker
 :::

-7. Run the following command in the folder where above file exists.
+7. Run the following command in the folder where the above file exists.

 ```
 sudo docker-compose up -d